 - Universe.
 HTCondor provides different "universes" for executing jobs.
 Each universe has different properties.
 For now we will primarily use the vanilla universe, although the parallel universe will probably also be useful.

 - Vanilla: Essentially the same as running any basic program with one or more processors.

 - Java: Java applications have to be run in this special environment.

 - Parallel: The parallel universe runs jobs that use MPI.
 Our cluster is not configured to run parallel universe jobs because machines need to be dedicated to this job type.
 You can still run MPI jobs on single server slots through the vanilla universe.

 - Accounting group.
 The system usage activity of each user is logged but accounting is done at the group level.
 This is managed using the

 CONDOR_GROUPenvironmental variable.
 If this value is not set for you, please let the Bioinformatics core facility know.
+Accounting group is set for you automatically.
 If you belong to more than one group, make sure your active group is set to the group you want to log the activity for.